Ganesamanian/Personify-YOLO-for-Image-and-Video/README.md

 If you have questions or need assistance with this repository, you can contact:

-- Repo Owner/Admin: [Your Name]
+- Repo Owner/Admin: Ganesamanian Kolappan
-- Other Community or Team Contact: [Optional]
+- mail-id: kganesamanianthanu@gmail.com

 Feel free to reach out for any inquiries or collaboration opportunities related to this project.